FCMDRIVER Troubleshooting Guide

 More information

-On newer Linux distributions that use udev, the permissions should be set automatically when the device is detected.
+On modern Linux distributions the permissions should be automatically set to the correct value when the device is detected.
+This is controlled by the udev subsystem, details are beyond the scope of this manual.